Avensa

-Avensa (Aerovías Venezolanas Sociedad Anonima) was a Venezuelan airline that operated from its hub at Simon Bolivar International Airport in Maiquetía.
+Avensa (Aerovías Venezolanas Sociedad Anonima) was one of the largest Venezuelan airlines, existing between 1943 and 2004, that operated from its hub at Simon Bolivar International Airport in Maiquetía.

 At one time, it had its headquarters in the now Government-owned Torre El Chorro in Caracas and in the Torre Humboldt complex in East Caracas.

 Although Avensa was reported to be in the process of economic restructuring, as of 2024, the airline has not been able to return to the skies.

 History

 Avensa was created on 13 May 1943, as a cargo airline by the Venezuelan businessman, Andres Boulton Pietri (1909-1994), and Pan American World Airways.
 Its first flight occurred in December 1943, flying cargo to Venezuela's oil-rich Carteru region with Ford Trimotors and Stinson Reliants.
 By 1944, Avensa had started passenger flights with Lockheed 10A twins.

-After World War II, DC-3 Dakotas were added to the fleet.
+After World War II, Douglas DC-3s were added to the fleet.
 These were the backbone of the fleet until 1955 when Convair 340 twins were introduced for a new service to Miami.
 Avensa had set up an extensive domestic route network by the beginning of the 1960s.
 The airline also flew internationally to Miami, Aruba, Jamaica and New Orleans.